-Assessment: There is no formal assessment for this module, but active participation is required, and students will need some of the material to succeed in the Research Project.
-The research seminar is required to be assessed to provide feedback on performance.
+Assessment: There is no mid term exam for this module, but active participation is required, and students will need some of the material to succeed in the Research Project.
+The research seminar and assignment work are required to be assessed to provide feedback on performance, whose weight is 60%.
+The final written 2-hours exam weights (40%).